-The principal dentist is registered with the Care Quality Commission (CQC) as an individual.
+One of the principal dentists is the registered manager.
+A registered manager is a person who is registered with the Care Quality Commission to manage the service.
 Like registered providers, they are 'registered persons'.
 Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the practice is run.